BlockchainLabsNZ/check-balances/README.md

 ## Usage

-Put the addresses you want whitelisted into `addresses.csv`
+Put the addresses you want balances for into `addresses.csv`
 ```
 npm install
 node main.js